-We, the members of the Department of N honesty and integrity. ursing, pledge to hold ourselves and our peers to the highest standards of)1 al Scholar's Code.
+We, the members of the Department of N honesty and integrity. irsing, pledge to hold ourselves and our peers to the highest standard ls c al Scholar's Code.
 I hereby pledge that on all work submitted at the nor receive unauthorized aid in doing any or all assignments.
 Student/Faculty Signature Date